LucaSMastro/LucaSMastro.github.io/emptyflights.md

 flightdf.head()
 ```
-Now that we have these features, we can perform machine learning while also utilizing geographical information.
+Now that we have these features created, it's plausible to use airport information for machine learning purposes.

 ### 3. Training a model